MCT-master/mct-master.github.io/_posts_draft/2018-09-26-Group-C-Are-we-scared-of-technology?.md

 Do we need to invent new devices to deal with the ones we already have?
 Most of technical equipment suggest a certain kind of usage, like a DAW (Digital Audio Workstation) with its default settings of 4/4 time signature, 120 bpm and C-Major scale.
-Another example is the midas Mixer (picture), it can imply a musical usage or work flow while we use it instead as tool to route communication channels and make it work for our purpose.
+Another example is the midas Mixer, it can imply a musical usage or work flow while we use it instead as tool to route communication channels and make it work for our purpose.
-Communication technologies influence and suggest a way of interacting with each other often compromising quality, immersion or security.
+Communication technologies influence and suggest a way of interacting with each other often compromising quality, immersion and/or security.

 <figure>
 <img src="/assets/img/Bluetooth_plug.png" alt="Bluetooth plugged to computer" width="22%" align="middle"/>